New Albany Municipal Clerk Frankie Roberts said qualified voters can begin casting absentee ballots for the June 8 general election starting Tuesday.

 The retiring aldermen are Shirley Allen, Rick Bradford, Lynda Bramlett, Andrew Grisham and Malcom Leath.

 Anyone with questions about the New Albany election may call Municipal Clerk Frankie Roberts at 662-534-1010 or go to City Hall.

-absentee ballot, Blue Springs, election, municipal election, Myrtle, New Albany, Northeast Mississippi, Union County, vote
+absentee ballot, Blue Springs, election, municipal election, Myrtle, Northeast Mississippi, Union County, vote